-To familiarize yourself with the TLZ09 drive and TLZ9L autoloader:
+To familiarize yourself with the TLZ09 or TLZ10 drive and the TLZ9L autoloader:

 - 1. Refer to Figure 1-1 for the location of the buttons, switches, and connectors on the tabletop drive and to Figure 7-2 for the location of the buttons, switches, and connectors on the tabletop autoloader. - 2.
 Note that all connections are made at the rear of the tabletop enclosure.